Beekeeping in Ireland: History

 The Bechbretha gives Old Irish words, mil for honey and mid for mead; later versions from the ninth and tenth centuries contain the Old Irish word tarbsaithe meaning "cast swarm", an act performed only by honey bees.
 These are cognate with Indo-European forms across Europe and beyond, and they are very close to the same words in early Welsh.
-The Old Irish language includes the word for beeswax ceir, thought to be derived from the Latin cera (only small amounts of wax can be obtained from the nests of bumble bees), and for beehive lestar which may also be derived from a Welsh word.
-This matches the time frame of the legend of St. Modomnoc, whom it is claimed first brought bees to Ireland from Wales in the early 540s, just as the extreme weather events of 535–536 were subsiding.
+The Old Irish language includes the Latin loanword for beeswax céir, from the Latin ceris (only small amounts of wax can be obtained from the nests of bumble bees), suggesting the presence of honeybees near to the arrival of Christianity in 430 AD, and then for the word beehive lestar which may also be derived from a Welsh word, suggesting beekeeping was probably not established until the 5th or 6th centuries.
+This time frame matches with the legend of St. Modomnoc, whom it is claimed first brought bees to Ireland from Wales in the early 540s, just as the extreme weather events of 535–536 were subsiding.
+After the 7th century, Irish bronze founders became masters of the cire perdue technique.

 A "great mortality of bees" was recorded in 950 AD, and again in 992 AD when it was said that "bees were largely kept in Ireland at this time, and were a great source of wealth to the people".
 In 1443 AD "the third epizooty (disease outbreak) of bees" was recorded.

 The first beekeeping book in Ireland was written in 1733, Instructions for Managing Bees.
-It included recommendations for the use of skeps and stipulated the best size to use to encourage at least one swarm per year with two after swarms.
+It included recommendations for the use of skeps and stipulated the best size to use to encourage at least one swarm per year with two afterswarms.
 The bees would traditionally have been killed at the end of each season to be able to extract the honey and wax.
 By the mid-1700s, beekeepers started using boxes for keeping bees, and using different methods to extract the honey and wax without killing the bees.

-In the 1870s, Brother Joseph, a Carmelite monk from Loughrea, imported a bar and frame hive from London and then began to produce his own versions.
+In the 1870s, Brother Joseph, a Carmelite friar from Loughrea, imported a bar and frame hive from London and then began to produce his own versions.
 He is also recorded as being one of the first to import the Ligurian Italian honey bee (A. m. ligustica) with a view to selective breeding "..as being more prolific.. and harder workers.. would improve our home breed (the Irish strain of A. m. mellifera)".
 In 1881, the Reverend George Proctor was believed to be the first in the country to own Langstroth Hives (invented in 1852) with their moveable frames, upon which subsequent modern hives are based.